 VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give students the opportunity to identify and use prepositions and to form and use prepositional phrases.

-Try Sentence Unscramble with the Prepositions 1 list.
+Try Sentence Unscramble as an engaging preposition practice game with the Prepositions 1 list.